Published

 More about the exhibition at the Army Museum.

-The Torsten Söderberg Foundation has also funded scientific work at the National Archives on Karl XII's field chancellery and Ukraine's first constitution, also known as Filip Orlyk's constitution.
-It was signed in Bender and is a central element of the exhibition - a concrete example of a historical Swedish-Ukrainian crossroads.
+The Torsten Söderberg Foundation has also funded a research project at the National Archives of Sweden on Charles XII’s field chancellery and Ukraine’s first constitution, also known as the Filip Orlyk Constitution.
+It was signed in Bender and is a central feature of the exhibition—a concrete example of a historical Swedish-Ukrainian intersection.
 More about this project.

 Graphic: Army Museum